 She was fast approaching the detour in the highway where the tunnels had caved.
 She down-shifted and weaved between what looked like a few recently stranded vehicles.
-The route, unpaved but smooth enough for two wheels, followed Old Tunnel Road up and over the hill.
+The route, unpaved but smooth enough for two wheels, followed Old Tunnel Road up and over the top of the Caldecott Grade.
 Geri revved her Yamaha and shot up the hill, her knobbies kicking back a spray of pebbles and dust.

 Santiago took to the road more carefully and well behind to avoid the dirt-storm.
 He caught up with her at the summit.
 She had parked near a favorite overlook and climbed a boulder jutting out from the hillside.
 She sat, dangling her legs above the drop off.

 Santiago took in the view from atop his Harley.

 The Oakland Port teemed with tankers, waiting to be filled with California oil.
 Nearly all of it was being shipped to East Asia to pay off war debt.
 To the north, the Golden Gate bridge, half rebuilt and not yet painted, gleamed silver and beyond it, offshore rigs dotted the horizon.
 The new Bay Bridge lay in front of them, functional, but ugly.
 Maybe in another 50 years, the government would have enough money to rebuild the old beauty.

 Santiago removed his helmet and pulled off one glove to scratch along his jawline.
 He had recently shaved his beard for Geri because she preferred him without.
 He was still not used to the feeling of whiskers growing back.

 “The city is filled with people and some of them are hungry, like those orphans.
 How are you going to handle that?”